 Hyperice Hypervolt Rating

 Still a great and solid vibrational device but lacks the specs to make it a percussive device for deep tissue massage.
 It has a bit outdated design and so-so ergonomics.
-It has not been upgraded over time (apart from the addition of Bluetooth).
+It has not been significantly upgraded over time (apart from the addition of Bluetooth).
 The price is too high for what it does and it’s therefore not the best value for money device.

 User Review( votes)